 Don’t do it – there are better ways of ranking in Google without resorting to it.

 I used to rank high for ‘keyword stuffing‘ years ago, albeit with a keyword stuffed page that I created to illustrate you could, at one time, blatantly ignore Google’s rules and, in fact, use them as a blueprint to spam Google.

-I don’t keyword stuff in 2017 – Google is a little less forgiving that it used to be.
+I don’t keyword stuff in 2017 – Google is a little less forgiving than it used to be.